-Automated failover will automatically mark a node as failed over if the node has been identified as unresponsive or unavailable.
-There are some deliberate limitations to the automated failover feature.
-For more information on choosing whether to use automated or manual failover see Section 5.5.1, “Choosing a Failover Solution”.
+Automated failover is available.
+This will automatically mark a node as failed over if the node has been identified as unresponsive or unavailable.
+However, there are deliberate limitations to the automated failover feature.
+For more information on choosing whether to use automated or manual (monitored) failover is available in Section 5.1.1, “Choosing a Failover Solution”.

-Adding nodes after failover.
-After you resolve the issue with the failed over node you can add the node back to your cluster.
-Information about this process is in Section 5.5.5, “Adding Back a Failed Over Node”.
+Once the issue with the failed over node has been addressed, you can add the failed node back to your cluster.
+The steps and considerations required for this operation are provided in Section 5.1.5, “Adding Back a Failed Node”.